 √ Graduate Online Application available on the Admissions website with fee.

 √ Application for Virginia In-State Tuition Rates, found in the online graduate application noted above.

-√ Transcripts from all colleges, universities, and professional institutions attended (see the Admissions website for details)
+√ Transcripts from all colleges, universities, and professional institutions attended (see the Frequently Asked Questions page for details)

 √ Three (3) letters of recommendation, preferably from faculty members or those who can evaluate your academic potential.